LDeYoung17/rusty-bargain/README.md

 5. Open Jupyter Notebook using the platform of your choice
 6. Set up a Jupyter kernel to use Python 3.11.5
 7. Select "Run All"

+<h2>Plans for Updates</h2>

+Fix the code for XGBoost using previously successful projects to test an additional model and ensure optimization for this project.

 <h2>Sample Code</h2>